Thai Town, Sydney

-Thai Town was established in 2000 when rent was relatively affordable, and because it provided a source for Thai speciality foods, many Thai businesses moved into the area.
-Many Thai festivals, such as the Songkran Festival (Thai New Year) held every April, are celebrated in Thai Town.
+Thai Town was established in the 1990s when rent was relatively affordable, and because it provided a source for Thai speciality foods, many Thai businesses moved into the area.
+In 2013, the area was officially recognised by the City of Sydney and given signage to indicate the hub's location on Campbell Street.

 Chinatown, created in 1980, and Koreatown are adjacent to Thai Town.